 So I came up with 3 really important skills I needed to develop so I could override some of my old programming about relationships that were contributing to my insecurity.
 These 3 skills are bringing me closer to a secure attachment style.

-Here are my 3 essential skills to building secure relationships:
+Here are my 3 essential skills for building secure relationships:

 1. Name your fears and insecurities

 It is absolutely essential in relationships to name what you fear.
-If you do not talk it out it will be acted out.
-When we name it, we make the unconscious conscious and it can now be brought into the light to be worked with.
-If we don’t talk about it, and keep it hidden, it will lurk in the shadows and eventually wreak havoc in the relationship.
-Hiding our fears can be confusing for the other person because it leaves them guessing what might be going on and this could be playing into a fear of theirs as well.
+If you do not talk it out, it will be acted out.
+When we name it, we make the unconscious conscious, which can now be brought into the light to be worked with.
+If we don’t talk about it and keep it hidden, it will lurk in the shadows and eventually wreak havoc in the relationship.
+Hiding our fears can be confusing for other people because it leaves them guessing what might be going on, which could also play into their fear.
 This just compounds the insecurity in the relationship.

 2. Practice Vulnerability

 Revealing what we are scared of in a relationship is probably the hardest thing for anyone relationally.
 When we do this, we are essentially handing over the power to someone to hurt us because they know our vulnerabilities.
-However, when we reveal our fears we are also handing over the power to someone to support us and help us heal our fears.
-We are saying “I need your help to face this fear so I can grow”.
+However, when we reveal our fears, we also give the power to someone to support us and help us heal our fears.
+We say, “I need your help to face this fear so I can grow.”
 You will know you have found a secure relationship when you feel supported in facing your fears within the relationship.

 3. Learn to listen

-Relationships are like dancing with a partner, we have to learn to lead, and we have to learn to follow.
+Relationships are like dancing with a partner; we must learn to lead and follow.
 Secure relationships have an equal balance in sharing and listening.
-If we want to be heard and understood in our relationships we need to learn how to listen.
-When someone feels heard and understood by us, they are more likely to return the favour and this is how trust is built in the relationship.
+If we want to be heard and understood in our relationships, we need to learn how to listen.
+When someone feels heard and understood by us, they are more likely to return the favour, which is how trust is built in the relationship.
 Listening can go a long way in fostering a sense of security in a relationship.
-I teach a process called active listening in my workshops and also with the couples that I work with and it’s been a game changer for them.
+I teach active listening in my workshops and with the couples I work with, and it’s been a game changer for them.

-If you are looking to level up on these 3 relational skills so you can have more security in your relationships, then check out one of my upcoming online coaching programs.
+If you want to level up on these 3 relational skills to have more security in your relationships, check out one of my upcoming online coaching programs.
 You can check them out below.

 Matt